Comparator automata in quantitative verification: Discounted-sum comparator

 The above is a polynomial over $d$ with degree $m-1$ and integer co-efficients.
 Specifically, $d = \frac{p}{q} > 2$ such that integers $p,q>1$, and $p$ and $q$ are mutually prime.
 Since $d =\frac{p}{q}$ is a root of the above equation, $q$ must divide co-efficient of the highest degree term, in this case it is $m-1$.
 The co-efficient of the highest degree term in the polynomial above is $(w^{\geq}[0] - (\ceil{d}-1))$.
-Recall from construction of $w^{\geq}$ above, $w^{\geq}[0] = \ceil{d}-2$.
+Recall from construction of the infinite-length word with ambiguous prefixes $w^{\geq}$ from above, $w^{\geq}[0] = 0$.
 So the co-efficient of the highest degree term is $-1$, which is not divisible by integer $q>1$.
+Contradiction. \end{proof}

-Contradiction. \end{proof} Finally, we use Theorem~\ref{lem:cutpoint} to prove the discounted-sum comparator is not $\omega$-regular when the discount-factor $d>1$ is non-integer, rational number. \begin{thm} DS-comparator for non-integer, rational discount-factors $d>1$ for all inequalities and equality are not $\omega$-regular. \end{thm} \begin{proof} If the comparator for an aggregate function for any one inequality is not $\omega$-regular, then the comparator for all inequalities and equality relation will also not be $\omega$-regular.
+Finally, we use Theorem~\ref{lem:cutpoint} to prove the discounted-sum comparator is not $\omega$-regular when the discount-factor $d>1$ is non-integer, rational number. \begin{thm} DS-comparator for non-integer, rational discount-factors $d>1$ for all inequalities and equality are not $\omega$-regular. \end{thm} \begin{proof} If the comparator for an aggregate function for any one inequality is not $\omega$-regular, then the comparator for all inequalities and equality relation will also not be $\omega$-regular.
 Therefore, it is sufficient to prove that the discounted-sum comparator with non-integer, rational value for relation $\geq$ is not $\omega$-regular.

 Let $d>1$ be a non-integer, rational discount-fact.
 Let $ \A$ be the discounted-sum automaton as described in proof of Lemma~\ref{lem:cutpoint}.
-Consider its cut-point language $L^{\geq (\ceil{d}-1)}$.
-From Lemma~\ref{lem:cutpoint} and~\cite{chatterjee2009expressiveness}, we know that $L^{\geq (\ceil{d}-1)}$ is not an $\omega$-regular language.
+Consider its cut-point language $L^{\geq 1}$.
+From Lemma~\ref{lem:cutpoint} and~\cite{chatterjee2009expressiveness}, we know that $L^{\geq 1}$ is not an $\omega$-regular language.